vishalisairam/vishalisairam.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I’m Vishali Sairam — a Consultant Data Scientist and Policy Analyst currently working with the World Bank’s Poverty and Equity Global Practice.
-I work at the intersection of data, technology, and policy to address complex development challenges.
+I work at the intersection of economics, policy and technology to address complex development challenges.

 At the World Bank, I lead and contribute to projects such as: